noopkat/mxchip-gifs/README.md

 1. Create an IoT Hub
 2. Create a new device identity
 3. Set credentials on your MXCHIP
-4. Upload code to your MXCHIP
+4. Upload a code to your MXCHIP
 5. Add IoT Hub connection string to your environment variables
 6. Start the server!